WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::

 :::details
-### Output
+### Nonce

-Output, transaction output, or TxOut is an output in a Bitcoin transaction which contains two fields: a value field for transferring zero or more satoshis and a pubkey script for indicating what conditions must be fulfilled for those satoshis to be further spent.
+The `nonce` in a Bitcoin block is a 32-bit (4-byte) field whose value is set so that the hash of the block will contain a run of leading zeros.
+The rest of the fields may not be changed, as they have a defined meaning.
 :::

 :::details